FEMA individual aid: 8 Mississippi counties; public aid: 19 - NewsBreak

 Individual assistance was approved for residents and businesses in Amite, Hancock, Harrison, Jackson, Pearl River, Pike, Walthall, and Wilkinson counties.

-This aid can include grants for temporary housing, home repairs, low-cost loans to cover uninsured property losses and other programs.Mississippi delegation wants President Biden to approve Major Disaster Declaration for Hurricane Ida
+This aid can include grants for temporary housing, home repairs, low-cost loans to cover uninsured property losses and other programs.SRCSO: Undercover operation nets four massage parlors allegedly offering sexual services

 Public assistance was OK’d for those counties as well as Claiborne, Copiah, Covington, Franklin, George, Jefferson, Jefferson Davis, Lawrence, Lincoln, Pike and Wayne counties.